arazack-gitrepo/food-import-risk-triage/README.md

 comparison. the whole argument here is that a cheap portable model is good enough, so shipping a heavier one would undercut it.

 Commits appear under two GitHub accounts (arazack-gitrepo and primenutron71).
-Both are mine, i did work done across two machines signed into different accounts.
+Both are mine, i did work across two machines signed into different accounts.